 That was why Kelina insisted on leading the commission to Dervate personally.
 It would ensure that she lived and breathed the immediacy and scope of the problem, and that she could bring the most convincing arguments back before the other ministers.
 They would listen to her, and if they wouldn’t, then she would simply have to persuade the Prime himself.
 That option probably would have failed with the old Prime, but the young Prime Kiluron seemed more willing than his predecessor to break with the consensus of his ministers if he were sufficiently moved.

-Now, it was only a matter of reaching Dervate, which was now in sight; Kelina was looking forward to a proper bed and a rest in the governor’s castle before they began their work the following morning.
+Now, it was only a matter of reaching Dervate, which was finally in sight; Kelina was looking forward to a proper bed and a rest in the governor’s castle before they began their work the following morning.
 Belonging to the only province in the Union without a coastline, Dervate City was known for its workmanship.
 It lacked Merolate’s cosmopolitan amalgamation, and Corbulate’s military discipline, but it had the kind of simple elegance that came from taking pride in simple tasks.
-Built and populated mostly by farmers, miners, and lumbermen, there was a practical strength to the construction and the temperament of the city, and its gates, which as the carriage horse clopped up to Kelina found closed grimly against her commission.
+Built and populated mostly by farmers, miners, and lumbermen, there was a practical strength to the construction and the temperament of the city, and its gates which, Kelina found as the carriage horse clopped up to them, were closed grimly against her commission.

 Sergeant Pitrick stepped forward and thumped loudly upon the solid wood with his fist, but there was no response.
 Glancing uneasily about and especially up at the flanking guard towers, he put his hands to his face and shouted up to the top of the gate: “Open for the delegation of the Prime of Merolate!”